Marking and Signing Crosswalks

 Expected Effectiveness

-Properly placed marked crosswalks can encourage pedestrians to walk at preferred crossing locations while increasing the visibility of a pedestrian crossing and driver awareness.
-There is no proven reduction in pedestrian crashes resulting from marking crosswalks without adding other more substantial crossing treatments such as raised medians, traffic and pedestrian signals or improved nighttime lighting.
+Properly placed marked crosswalks can encourage pedestrians to walk at preferred crossing locations while increasing the visibility of and driver awareness of a pedestrian crossing location.
+There is, however, no proven reduction in pedestrian crashes resulting from marking crosswalks without adding other more substantial crossing treatments such as raised medians, traffic and pedestrian signals or improved nighttime lighting.

 Costs

-Costs range from $100 for a regular striped crosswalk to $300 for a ladder crosswalk to $3,000 for a patterned concrete crosswalk (PEDSAFE, 2004).
+Costs range from an average of approximately $750 for a striped crosswalk to nearly $2,600 for a high visibility crosswalk (Bushell, Poole, Zegeer, Rodriguez, 2013).
 Maintenance costs should also be considered based on the paint material used.

 Keys to Success:

-• Locations chosen to have marked crosswalks should be convenient, accessible and in the direct pedestrian route.[28]
-For more information see the Institute of Transportation Engineers Traffic Control Devices Handbook, 2001 and Zegeer, 2002.
+• Locations chosen to have marked crosswalks should be convenient, accessible and in the direct pedestrian route[AASHTO, 2004].
+For more information see the Institute of Transportation Engineers Traffic Control Devices Handbook, 2013 and Zegeer, 2002.

 Key Factors to Consider:

-• On multilane, high volume roads, substantial treatments including raised medians are also needed so pedestrian crash risks do not increase.
+• On multi-lane, high- volume roads (e.g., roads with three or more lanes combined with 12,000 or more vehicles per day), substantial treatments including raised medians are also needed so pedestrian crash risks do not increase.

 • Crosswalk markings must be placed so that the curb ramp is within the crosswalk.